OctopusDeploy/OctoProduct/chapter1/chapter1.md

 ### An overview of the Kubernetes infrastructure

-Our deployments will be hosted by two Kubernetes clusters.
+Our deployments will be hosted in two Kubernetes clusters.
 The first hosts the development and test environments, while the second hosts the production environment.

-Each cluster will have an initial administrative user account granting complete access to the cluster.
+Each cluster has an initial administrative user account granting complete access to the cluster.

 :::hint
-How the initial admin user is created is unique to each cluster, and often dependant on the options used when creating the cluster.
+The creation of the initial admin user is unique to each cluster, and often dependant on the options used when creating the cluster.
 Hosted Kubernetes providers like [AWS EKS](https://aws.amazon.com/eks/), [Azure AKS](https://azure.microsoft.com/en-au/services/kubernetes-service/) and [Google Cloud GKE](https://cloud.google.com/kubernetes-engine) all create these initial admin users in different ways.

 This book uses GKE with basic authentication to create the initial admin user.
 :::